 Real estate and property trading using blockchain ledgers

 The aforementioned transparency, immutability and security of blockchain ledgers make them a perfect medium for carrying out records and transactions of important purchases, like land and real estate records.
-For example, the Lantmäteriet, the Swedish land registry has officially begun registering the land and real estate properties.
-The government of blockchain since the February of 2017, the pilot was completed by the BitFury company.
+For example, the Lantmäteriet, the Swedish land registry has officially begun registering the land and real estate properties using the blockchain technology.
+The government of Georgia has begun securing land titles using Bitcoin blockchain since the February of 2017, the pilot was completed by the BitFury company.

 Hyperledger, the cryptocurrency-free ledger

 The main problem with using blockchain technology to build decentralized banking lies within the fact the Proof of Work concept was never meant to be used for that purpose.
-That is why more than 80 companies (including the members of Linux Foundation, Intel and IBM) have created the— the cryptocurrency-free ledger.
+That is why more than 80 companies (including the members of Linux Foundation, Intel and IBM) have created the Hyperledger Project — the cryptocurrency-free ledger.

 This system is expected to process up to 100,000 transactions per second and will definitely be a supreme tool of the trade for e-government entities and processing the document flows of huge international corporations, which is why so many of them are backing the project.
 Moving from the old scheme of sending signed documents via snail mail or express delivery services to a decentralized, transparent and fraud-proof blockchain ledger will drastically increase the speed of processing the business-related documents, while also cutting on expenses and providing extreme security.